Former President George H.W. Bush’s office to close Friday

 HOUSTON — Four months after the death of the former president, George H.W.
 Bush’s office in Houston is to close for the last time at 5 p.m.
 Friday.

-Bush Chief of Staff Jean Becker said that “as one era ends, a new one is beginning.”
+Bush Chief of Staff Jean Becker says “as one era ends, a new one is beginning.”

 In a statement issued Monday, Becker said the George Bush Presidential Library Foundation will be renamed The George and Barbara Bush Foundation.